Making chocolate cups is so easy that even a toddler can do it! Learn how to make these pretty treat cups with your favorite chocolate.

 Chocolate cups can be stored at room temperature just like you would store a bar of chocolate.
 Keep them in a covered container (it doesn’t have to be airtight).

 How to Make a Chocolate Cup

-Refrigerate the liners for ten minutes.
+- Refrigerate the liners for ten minutes.

-Paint a second thin layer of chocolate on top of the first layer.
+- Paint a second thin layer of chocolate on top of the first layer.

-Refrigerate the liners for another ten minutes.
+- Refrigerate the liners for another ten minutes.

 - Carefully pop the chocolate cups out of the liners and fill with fruit, ice cream, pudding, or anything you like!